HC.SVNT.DRACONES

 She was a beautiful dancer.
 But this went on for longer than anyone could have thought appropriate.
 Chairs began to creak in discomfort.
 Even Annie could be seen to smile, glancingly, at her watch.

-—and then, stopping abruptly, in a breathless rush she cried out: two hundred and sixty-six days later the shrieks of the midwife carried the length of the castle.
+—and then, stopping abruptly, in a breathless rush she cried out: nine times the moon shuttered its eyes, and when they flashed at last the shrieks of the midwife carried the length of the castle.

-Bea was barely clinging to life when the infant finally emerged—a grotesque monstrosity equipped neither with arms nor legs: a worm, covered, like a fractured lightbulb, with jagged shards of skin.
+Bea was barely clinging to life when the infant finally emerged—a grotesque monstrosity equipped neither with arms nor legs: a worm, covered, like a fractured lightbulb, in jagged shards of skin.

 It was followed by a rush of blood and a gasp that carried the last of the queen's mortal burden away.